US tech bill slammed by China as 'paranoid' | DW | 09.06.2021

 Beijing has accused Washington of promoting protectionism following Senate approval of a bill aimed at boosting US research and development in key technologies to compete with China.

-The Chinese Foreign Ministry on Wednesday responded to a massive industrial policy bill approved by the US Senate aimed at boosting US competitiveness with Chinese technology.
+The Chinese Foreign Ministry on Wednesday responded to a massive industrial policy bill approved by the United States Senate aimed at boosting competitiveness with Chinese technology.

 On Tuesday, the US Senate overwhelmingly approved the United States Innovation and Competition Act, which aims to boost US semiconductor production, artificial intelligence development, and other technology.

-Wang Wenbin, a Chinese Foreign Ministry spokesman, said Wednesay the US should not treat China as an "imaginary enemy."
+Wang Wenbin, a Chinese Foreign Ministry spokesman, said Wednesday the US should not treat China as an "imaginary enemy."

 China's National People's Congress foreign affairs committee said in a statement that the bill "smears China's development" and "interferes in China's internal affairs under the banner of innovation and competition."